Leonard, Clippers rally to beat Pelicans 133-130

 Williams’ 3 with 31.6 seconds left, after Patrick Beverley had rebounded Leonard’s miss, gave the Clippers a 133-127 lead and sent numerous fans toward the exits.

+“Very talented scorer — fearless, just goes out there and plays the game,” Leonard said of Williams.
+“He pushed us to win that game in that fourth quarter.
+It just gives you relief that you have somebody that also can take over.”

-But JJ Redick hit a quick 3, and after Leonard ran down the shot clock and missed a 3, New Orleans had 2.4 seconds to attempt a tying 3 that Redick missed off the back rim.
+JJ Redick hit a quick 3 in response to Williams’ clutch basket, and after Leonard ran down the shot clock and missed from deep, New Orleans had 2.4 seconds to attempt a tying 3 that Redick missed off the back rim.

+“The Pelicans can score.
+They’ve got a lot of talent over there,” Leonard said.
+“They have youth. … They play hard.
+So Doc just wanted us to grind out the win.
+He kept telling us we just got to find a way.

-Montrezl Harrell scored 24 points for the Clippers, who trailed by 10 in the final seconds of the third quarter, but turned a steal into two free throws and then opened the fourth with an 8-0 run to tie it at 110.
+Montrezl Harrell scored 24 points for the Clippers, who trailed by 10 in the final seconds of the third quarter, but turned Brandon Ingram’s turnover into two free throws by Williams, and then opened the fourth with an 8-0 run — capped by Williams’ and JaMychal Green’s back-to-back 3s — to tie it at 110.

 Lonzo Ball had 18 points, 11 assists and 10 rebounds for the Pelicans, who were seeking their 11th victory in 15 games despite the recent absence of guard Jrue Holiday, who has missed seven games with an elbow injury.

+Beating the contending Clippers was going to be a tall order, but Ball asserted, “I don’t believe in moral victories.
+I thought we should have won the game.”

-Derrick Favors had 22 points and 11 rebounds for New Orleans, while Brandon Ingram had 21 points and Redick scored 19.
+Ingram had 21 points and Redick finished with 19.

-The teams combined for 152 points in a fast-paced first half, during which New Orleans tied a franchise record with 80 points.
+The teams combined for 152 points in a fast-paced first half, during which New Orleans’ 80 points tied a franchise record.

-Favors made his first seven shots and had 15 of his points in the opening 24 minutes, when the Pelicans shot 63.6%, including 11-of-21 shooting from 3-point range.
+Favors made his first seven shots and had 15 of his points in the opening 24 minutes, when the Pelicans shot 63.6%.

-Ball hit three 3s in the first half, his last giving the Pelicans an 80-72 lead that stood at halftime.

 TIP-INS

-Clippers: Leonard has scored at least 30 points in each of his last five games. … Landry Shamet scored 11 points. … The Clippers were without Paul George (left hamstring) for a fifth straight game. … Los Angeles scored 24 points off 21 Pelicans turnovers. … Improved to 11-9 on the road.
+Clippers: Landry Shamet scored 11 points. … The Clippers were without Paul George (left hamstring) for a fifth straight game. … Los Angeles scored 24 points off 21 Pelicans turnovers. … Improved to 11-9 on the road.

-Pelicans: Set a franchise record for second-quarter points with 45. … Rookie center Jaxson Hayes scored 14 points and fellow first-round draft choice Nickeil Alexander-Walker scored 10. … Pelicans coach Alvin Gentry challenged Harrell’s tip-in over Favors, during which the Pelicans’ center was called for a block as he tried to box out.
-Officials upheld the call.
-Harrell then made the free throw to complete the 3-point play for a 123-117 Clippers lead with less than six minutes left. … The Pelicans missed 13 of 36 free throws.
+Pelicans: Set a franchise record for second-quarter points with 45. … Rookie center Jaxson Hayes scored 14 points and fellow first-round draft choice Nickeil Alexander-Walker scored 10. … Missed 13 of 36 free throws. … Shot 11 of 21 from 3 in the first half, 4 of 20 after that.

 UP NEXT